glotzerlab/p4/readme.md

           - contains analyte particle models (can be more than one now) as well as a reference frame of positions and orientations to reset to after every "time step"

-## Planned features
+## Roadmap

 ### Open to group members
+functionality
-- parse hoomd objects to create Interaction, ParticleModel, System
+  - [ ] parse hoomd objects to create Interaction, ParticleModel, System
+  - [ ] plot 1D and 2D slices of Fields

+tests
-- Testing coverage 100%
+  - [ ] non-validation coverage 100%

-- basic plotting in 2D
+documentation
+  - [ ] API + 1 example

 ### Open to public
+TBD

 ### Publication
+TBD

 ### 'Completion'
+TBD